marbl/MetagenomeScope/FEATURES_TODO.md

     within the interface (maybe by giving each node/edge a "component" attribute?).
 This could be pretty cool.

-	* OKAY, here's an idea:
-	we modify GraphViz to somehow take a bogus entry in a .gv (DOT) file and copy it, verbatim, to XDOT.
-So, we'd give each node (contig) a dna_length, dna_fwdseq, and dna_revseq input (self-explanatory; note that some file formats, e.g. GML, might not contain all this info (we'll have to adjust the JS user interface according to the assembly graph input file format; maybe send that along as a bogus graph property, in a similar method?)), and we'd give each edge (arc) a multiplicity input.
-We can thus read these things in xdot2cy.js, store them in the internal backing classes for nodes and edges, and access them easily in the user interface.

 * Open parser interface when we've finished laying out the first connected component?
 We'd have to access the system's default internet browser and then open the parser interface thing with the xdot file in question,